Kal Penn: Acting career

 In 2014, he was cast in Ravi Kumar's film Bhopal: A Prayer for Rain, a film about the Bhopal gas tragedy, considered by many to be the world's worst industrial disaster.
 Penn played Detective Fontanelle White on the CBS comedy-drama Battle Creek, which was canceled during its first season.

 In October 2016, Penn began a regular role in the ABC drama series Designated Survivor as Seth Wright, a White House speech writer who originally worked under the previous president's administration.
 Following the death of the White House Press Secretary in the pilot episode and the acting press secretary walking out on the job, his character gets promoted to Press Secretary.
 Penn also served as a political consultant for the series.
 The show was renewed by Netflix for a third season which was released on June 7, 2019.

 Penn has expressed some interest in working in Indian cinema, particularly in Gujarati cinema.

 On March 7, 2019, Penn was cast in the main role of Garrett Modi on the NBC comedy Sunnyside and the series was ordered on May 6, 2019.
 The show was cancelled after eight episodes were produced.

 On May 9, 2020, Penn was cast as a lead on the 2021 CBS thriller drama series Clarice, a sequel to The Silence of the Lambs.

 On December 2, 2021, Penn was set to produce and star in the biopic Superfan which depicts the story of Nav Bhatia.

-In 2022, he was cast as Simon Choksi/Santa on The Santa Clauses.
+In 2022, he was cast as Simon Choksi/Santa on The Santa Clauses, for which he received a nominations for the Outstanding Supporting Performance at the 2nd Children's and Family Emmy Awards.

+In 2023, Penn guest starred in the Netflix animated series Scott Pilgrim Takes Off.